COWANBAS/SomasePy/README.md

 # EXEMPLO

- No excel a tabela seria somada do A1 ate o A10 e o B1 ate B10
+ No excel a tabela seria somada do "A1 ao A10" e "B1 ao B10"

  =somase(A1:A10, B1:B10, "Critério")